ayiis/paper/python 编码速查.md

 ])

-print "And we can reverse it:", all([
+print 'And we can reverse it:', all([

     b == a.decode('utf8'),